-An inmate is admitted to the jail infirmary in respiratory distress.
+Mr. Jones, a man incarcerated two days ago when he turned himself in on a drug warrant, is admitted to the jail infirmary in respiratory distress.
 He had started vomiting earlier in the day.
-This persisted into the afternoon when he also became sleepy and hard to arouse.
+This persisted into the afternoon, when he also became sleepy and hard to arouse.
 Officers called medical and he was transported to the medical unit.
-Officers described the patient as quiet and compliant, having surrendered on a drug warrant the evening before.
-Even with interventions of oxygen, EKG, and antiemetics, the patient deteriorated further.
-The decision was made to transport to the local hospital.
-At the hospital, this patient went into respiratory failure and was intubated.
+Officers described Mr. Jones as generally quiet and cooperative.
+Even with interventions of oxygen, EKG, and antiemetics, Mr. Jones deteriorated further and he was transported to the local emergency department.
+At the hospital, Mr. Jones went into respiratory failure and was intubated.
 Through further testing it was discovered that he had a large bag of barbiturates lodged in his stomach causing vomiting and somnolence.
 He aspirated his emesis, causing the respiratory failure.

 Body Packing and Body Stuffing

-The patient above was body packing, a hazardous practice in the incarcerated patient population.
-Knowing the date and time of his arrest, he was able to prepare for his confinement by loading up on his drug of choice.
+Mr. Jones was body packing, a hazardous practice in the incarcerated patient population.
+Knowing the date and time of his incarceration, he was able to prepare for his confinement by loading up on his drug of choice.
 He expected the balloon of drugs to pass through his GI track over the next day or so.
 Unfortunately, it obstructed his gastric outlet causing persistent vomiting.
 The balloon likely leaked, causing a drug effect.
 The somnolence affected his gag reflex and he aspirated.

 Body packing is the planned transport of drug packages within the body.
 These packages can be swallowed or inserted rectally or vaginally.
 Body packing often consists of multiple packages, at times up to 500.
 Packages are typically wrapped into capsules with cellophanes, latex, plastic bags or finger cots.